Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Biophysical Simulation

 We then assert our second assumption: that the cell will adapt so that for every energy budget, noise will be minimized.
 Fig. \ref{fig:simulation_results}f shows a heatmap of $\eta_\kappa$ associated with each cell state, with white lines indicating level sets of energy cost.
 Along each constant-energy line, the lowest noise point lies on the orange curve, which describes an optimal decay path through the cell parameter space.
 Specifically, this path is the solution of the following constrained optimization problem:

-To numerically solve this minimization problem, we fit the $\eta_\kappa$ with a degree $8$ polynomial in $v_{rest}$ and $g_{leak}$, and intersect with a degree 1 model of $\epsilon_{total}$ respectively (see \cref{sec:fitting of width energy and noise}).
+To numerically solve this minimization problem, we fit $\eta_\kappa$ using a 17-parameter model and intersect it with a linear fit of $\epsilon_{total}$ (see \cref{sec:fitting of width energy and noise} for fitting details).
 Each $(v_{rest},g_{leak})$ cell state along the optimal path $\delta_{opt}(\epsilon,\kappa)$ corresponds to both an energy cost and a noise level, providing the empirical trade-off between these terms, as well as a tuning curve width.
 Note that the shape of this curve varies with activity level $\kappa$, as shown in Fig. \ref{fig:simulation_results}g.
 As $v_{rest}$ becomes less negative, signaling becomes cheaper but maintaining resting potential is more expensive, so only active cells deviate significantly from -75 mV.
 Additionally, changing the balance of background vs. signaling energy terms changes the slope of constant-energy-contours, which intersects with the nonlinear noise landscape to generate paths of different curvature (see \cref{sec:change of energy contours}).

 This simulation fixes the unknown terms $\alpha$ and $\eta_{\kappa}$ from our mathematical model as follows.
-First, we note that our optimal densities in Tab. \ref{tab:ours summary} are all proportional to $E^{\frac{1}{\alpha}}$.
-Fig. \ref{fig:simulation_results}h shows that, across activity levels, the optimal density has an affine relationship with $\epsilon_{opt}$, so that when we define $E$ in units of ATP/s as
+First, we note that our optimal densities in Tab. \ref{tab:ours summary} are all proportional to $E^{\frac{1}{\alpha}}$. { When we define $E$ in units of ATP/s as